deedeecx330/skyhook/README.md

     skyhook list keys - List all files and their corresponding encryption keys

-    skyhook search [file name] - Search history for entries matching [file name] skyhook delete [hash] - Delete entries specified by [hash] from history skyhook save [hash] - Save a single history entry specified by [hash] to the local directory
+    skyhook search [file name] - Search history for entries matching [file name] skyhook delete [hash] - Delete an entry specified by [hash] from history skyhook save [hash] - Save a single history entry specified by [hash] to the current directory (Importable)

     skyhook import [path] - Import history from a location specified by [path] skyhook export [path] - Export history to a location specified by [path]

-    skyhook upload [file name] - Upload a file specified by [file name] from the current working directory to the IPFS network skyhook download [hash] - Download a file specified by [hash] from the IPFS network
+    skyhook upload [file name] - Upload a file specified by [file name] from the current directory to the IPFS network skyhook download [hash] - Download a file specified by [hash] from the IPFS network to the current directory

 ```